 - Installation with Wi-Fi: downloading the eSIM profile works much better with a stable network than with airport mobile data.

-- Spanish support: if something goes wrong, you resolve it before taking off, not stranded in the terminal.
+- Spanish support: if something goes wrong, you can resolve it before takeoff, not stranded in the terminal.

-If you're still unclear about the process, we explain it step-by-step in how to buy an eSIM online.
-The key is to leave the profile installed but not activated until you land, something we detail further below.
+If you're still unsure about the process, we explain how to buy an eSIM step by step.
+The key is to leave the profile installed but inactive until you land, which we detail further below.

 Buying at the destination airport: when it makes sense

 There are specific situations where a local counter or a physical SIM at the airport might be suitable.
-If you travel completely spontaneously, without having planned anything, or if you need a local phone number to receive SMS from banks or local apps, a local SIM with a number might make sense.
+If you're traveling completely spontaneously, without having planned anything, or if you need a local phone number to receive SMS from banks or local apps, a local SIM with a number might make sense.

-The problem is what you don't see in the display window: inflated prices for tourists, plans with fine print, the need to show your passport to register, and, in many countries, rates well above what you'd pay online.
+The problem is what you don't see in the storefront: inflated prices for tourists, plans with fine print, the need to show your passport to register, and, in many countries, rates well above what you would pay online.
 Furthermore, not all airports have 24-hour operator stores; if you land in the middle of the night, you might be left with nothing.

-There's a third case where the local counter fits: older phones that don't support eSIM.
-If your phone isn't compatible, a physical SIM from the country is still your only option, and you'll have to go through a store.
+There's a third case where a local counter fits: older phones that don't support eSIMs.
+If your phone isn't compatible, a physical SIM from the country is still your only option, and you'll have to go to a store.
 For other travelers with a modern phone, the balance clearly tips towards buying online in advance.

-Practical tip: a data-only eSIM doesn't provide a local number, but it works for WhatsApp, maps, payments, and internet calls, which is what 90% of travelers use.
+Practical tip: a data-only eSIM does not provide a local number, but it can be used for WhatsApp, maps, payments, and internet calls, which is what most travelers use during their trip.
 A local number is rarely essential.

 Comparison: price, coverage, and hassle

-Putting them side-by-side, it's quickly clear where each option wins.
+Side by side, it's quickly apparent where each option wins.
 These values are indicative but accurately reflect the real experience of an average traveler.

 |---|---|---|